This story was written for the NYC Midnight Flash Fiction Challenge 2021, in which I placed 2nd.

 “Please, replace his sacrifice with my own,” said the father.
 “He must not suffer my failings.”

 “Very well.”
 The man removed his hat.

 In the following years, the vineyard flourished under the boy’s care.
-He often stopped atop the hill to admire the green rows knit tight over the dark earth.
+He often stopped atop the hill to admire the healthy green stripes stretched across the land.
 His blue eyes drank with sadness the plentiful view that his father could no longer see.

 The father kept watch among the vines below, night and day, through all weather.
 Crows gathered like never before, but they left the vines untouched, favoring the juicier grapes of the father’s eyes.

 Sign up below and receive a free ebook of my 2021 flash fiction collection illustrated by my talented artist friends!